sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

-To evaluate the utility of our pass, we took a selection of [PARSEC](https://parsec.cs.princeton.edu/) benchmarks and considered both: 1) How often we failed to determine the legal bounds for a pointer; and 2) How much runtime overhead we inccured with our dynamic checks.
+To evaluate the utility of our pass, we took a selection of [PARSEC](https://parsec.cs.princeton.edu/) benchmarks and considered both: 1) How often we failed to determine the legal bounds for a pointer; and 2) How much run-time overhead we inccured with our dynamic checks.
 Furthermore, we ran a number of microbenchmarks to ensure that our pass was properly instrumenting code in the absence of the soundness problems that we mentioned above.